-Forty-nine years ago, FAWCO President Mary Mag (1965–1969) and her Board established FAWCO’s Foundation in 1967; Mary served as the first FAWCO Foundation President until a Board was formed, then again from 1971–1975.
-Donations were made to relief organizations, and academic scholarships were awarded as early as the 1930’s when membership totaled only ten to twelve clubs.
-Today, forty-seven years later, The FAWCO Foundation's mission is to put into action the interests of FAWCO in the global community by specifically aiding charitable, scientific and educational programs, and by supporting the rights of women and children throughout the world.
+In 1967, FAWCO President Mary Mag (1965–1969) and her Board established The FAWCO Foundation; Mary served as the first FAWCO Foundation President until a Board was formed, then again from 1971–1975.
+Donations were made to relief organizations and academic scholarships were awarded as early as the 1930’s when membership totaled only 10 to 12 clubs.
+Today, The FAWCO Foundation's mission is to put into action the interests of FAWCO in the global community by specifically aiding charitable, scientific and educational programs, and by supporting the rights of women and children throughout the world.
 FAWCO’s philanthropic "heart" is supported by the generous and caring spirit of our members.

-The FAWCO Foundation Development Grant Fund program has awarded $400,000 to more than 120 charitable projects.
-Projects are located in over 50 countries worldwide.
-To learn all about our Development Grants Program, please see our Development Grants page.
+The FAWCO Foundation Development Grant program has awarded $472,500 to more than 120 charitable projects in over 50 countries worldwide.
+For further information on our Development Grant Program, please see our Development Grants page.
 If you have a question about submitting nominations, please contact The Foundation Development Grant Administrator.

 FAWCO and The FAWCO Foundation jointly administer a multi-year program that brings a critical global issue to the attention of FAWCO clubs, their members and to the world.
-The FAWCO Target Program has previously focused on the areas of Health, the Environment and Human Rights.
+The FAWCO Target Program focuses on one of the four areas of Education, Health, Environment and Human Rights.